CalebSkinner1/FantasyDynasty/README.md

 In this script, I am interested in the value of a rookie draft pick.
 I look at previous draft picks and model the current total value of the players selected by their pick number.
 This indicates the expected worth of a draft pick before a player has been selected.
 This is profoundly useful for evaluating trades and planning the future of a team.
 I use a Bayesian polynomial regression model.
-I write a standard Gibbs sampler in MCMC Samplers.R.
-Thanks to Sosa and Aristizabal (2021) for finding the full conditionals.
-I draw posterior samples from the Bayesian polynomial regression to give uncertainty quantification and demonstrate some future possibilities.
+Initially, I wrote a standard Gibbs sampler (thanks to Sosa and Aristizabal (2021) for finding the full conditional distributions) in MCMC Samplers.R, but this sampler assumed equal variance across all draft picks.
+Of course, top draft picks have a higher potential and higher variance, so I need a way to account for this heteroskedasticity.
+I allow the variance to vary with the draft pick and modify the previous algorithm to a Metropolis-Hastings step.
+The posterior samples give uncertainty quantification and demonstrate some future possibilities.

 ## Future Standings

 Here, I model future results of the league.
 This is particularly helpful for draft pick valuation.
 Since draft picks are generally available for trade for the next three years, I use the posterior samples from the projected future total value added to project the total value added for each fantasy team in a year.
 I then rank these projections over the course of 5000 simulations to find the distribution of the final standings.
 Of course, scoring the most points does not necessary win you the league.
-In the future, I hope to adjust these projections to account for this.
+I add some extra randomness to the standings to account for this reality.

 ## Scripts